ZEALAND

 Among the castle’s many features are the Great Hall, which was once the longest hall in Northern Europe, the ‘Lille Sal’ [Small Room] with seven tapestries depicting various Danish kings and their achievements, and the Chapel.
 The castle’s dungeon guards the dream of the sleeping statue of a Viking chieftain, Holger Danske.
 According to legend, he will wake up if Denmark finds itself in peril.

 The castle was used by William Shakespeare as the setting for one of his best-known plays, ‘The Tragedy of Hamlet, Prince of Denmark’ (1601), although he probably never visited it.
 The play depicts Prince Hamlet and his revenge against his uncle, who killed his father to seize his throne and marry his mother.
 Shakespeare’s inspiration for the story of the fictional Danish prince may have been the legend of Amleth, a Viking king whose story was recounted in the Gesta Danorum [Danish History] by the 13th-century Danish chronicler Saxo Grammaticus.
 Hamlet and other works by Shakespeare are performed at the Shakespeare Festival, which is held in the castle every summer.
+The castle’s association with Shakespeare’s play has contributed to its popularity and cultural significance.

 Museums

-The Helsingør Bymuseum [Town Museum] is housed in a former sailors’ hospital, built in 1516 by the monks of the neighboring monastery.
-Some of the instruments the monks once used for brain surgery in the hospital are on display along with other exhibits relating to the town’s past, including a detailed model of 19th-century Helsingør.
-The Øresundakvariet [Øresund Aquarium] contains many species taken from the waters of the strait as well as a collection of tropical fish from around the world.
+The Helsingør Bymuseum [Town Museum] is located in a former sailors’ hospital, which was built in 1516 by the monks of the neighboring monastery.
+On display are some of the instruments once used by the monks for brain surgery in the hospital, along with other exhibits related to the town’s past.
+These include a detailed model of 19th-century Helsingør.

 Gothic Churches

-The finest religious buildings in the town include the Sankt Olai Kirke [St Olaf’s Church] and the Karmeliterklost eret Sankt Mariæ Kirke [Carmelite Monastery and St. Mary’s Church].
-The red-brick Sankt Olai Kirke is a Gothic cathedral built in 1559 on the site of a 13th-century church.
-Its most precious possessions include a Gothic crucifix, a Renaissance pulpit and a carved wooden altar.
-The church also has a number of elaborate tombstones commemorating the wealthy merchants and distinguished citizens of the town.
-In a ceiling vault, above a small organ, hangs a cannonball fired by the British fleet on Helsingør, three days before the Battle of København (1801).
-The Gothic building of the Karmeliterklost eret Sankt Mariæ Kirke is one of the best-preserved medieval monasteries in Scandinavia.
-Among its many features are the chapterhouse with its barrel vault and the ‘Bird Room’ decorated with ornithological frescoes.
-The church is decorated with rather eclectic 15th-century frescoes.
-Christian II’s mistress, Dyveke, who died in 1517, is believed to be buried in the grounds.
+The red-brick Sankt Olai Kirke [St Olaf’s Church] is a Gothic cathedral built in 1559 on the site of a 13th-century church.
+Its most valuable treasures include a Gothic crucifix, a Renaissance pulpit, and a carved wooden altar.
+The church also features several elaborate tombstones honoring the wealthy merchants and prominent citizens of the town.
+In a ceiling vault, above a small organ, hangs a cannonball fired by the British fleet at Helsingør, three days before the Battle of København (1801).

 Sources